 My selection process combined multiple factors to assess the greatest hip-hop albums of all time.
 I analyzed critical acclaim, commercial success, cultural impact, and lasting influence.

-I also took the team’s help at Simplebeen and consulted musicians, music critics, and extensive data on album sales and streaming numbers.
+I also sought the team’s help at Simplebeen and consulted with musicians, music critics, and analyzed extensive data on album sales and streaming numbers.

 I also considered each album’s innovation in production techniques, lyrical content, and overall contribution to hip-hop’s evolution.
 My selection criteria emphasize several key factors such as: